rvolz/BicBucStriim/README.md

 * has an admin GUI for configuration
 * supports e-mailing of books

-* book download for OPDS is only possible when download protection is off
-* no virtual library support
+* no support for Calibre's virtual libraries
-* only simple custom columns supported, no *composites*
+* only simple custom columns supported
 * e-mailing books needs PHP mail